The Anderson Model of Burnout and Personal Resilience™

 • Lack of personal accomplishment (ineffectiveness)

 At this stage, professional and medical support is essential.
-Even a holiday won't "fix" this.
+Temporary rest alone is insufficient.

-The Pathway to Personal Recovery using the AMBPR™
+The Pathway to Personal Resilience using the AMBPR™

 The Healing Phase

-When burnout has already occurred and the body and mind are in complete depletion, we require more than rest alone.
-We need time off work, and a lot of rest.
+When burnout has already occurred and the body and mind are in complete depletion, we require more than a break.
+We need time off work, a lot of rest, and professional support.

 Actions must include: